 Get your pita bread ready, crackers and favourite veggies ready for this super basic but must-have Mediterranean recipe for Tzatziki Dip.
-Our Basic Tzatziki Dip is rich, creamy, & full of fresh dill; it’s a perfect companion to any grilled veggies, souvlaki sandwiches, and more!
+This Basic Tzatziki Dip is rich, creamy, & full of fresh dill; it's a perfect companion to any grilled veggies, souvlaki sandwiches, and more!
 I guarantee this sauce will liven up any meal!

 Dreaming about basic tzatziki dip.
 ALL DAY EVERY DAY.

 Alright, my friends.
 The time has come for me to share the most basic of all recipes with you.

 Most of my meals in the last week have involved this dip.
 I am obsessed.
 It’s not fancy.
 It’s not super impressive.
 It’s not anything you’ve never heard of.
 Or that the internet doesn't already have a bazillion recipes of it.

 I’m just regularly snacking on this with bread or crackers while I’m supposed to making dinner because it’s really, really simple… and REALLY, REALLY GOOD.
 I can't help myself...it usually becomes my dinner. 😑

 Even though this is ridiculously easy, I feel part of my job is to just show you what I love eating in my real life, so here it is.
 This is what I love eating in real life.
 Basic tzatziki dip, coming right up.